 A creature targeted by an opportunity attack Booming Blade can stop moving.
 This Sage Advice thread confirms that a creature can decide to stop moving after being targeted by an opportunity attack.
 So using the War Caster feat in conjunction with Booming Blade doesn’t guarantee that its movement-based damage will land.

 Booming Blade only deals magical damage on the initial strike if the weapon used for the attack is magical.
 Sage Advice confirmation.
+However, at levels 5+, the on-hit thunder damage does apply as magical damage (but not the weapon attack itself).

 There is no rule guiding whether creatures affected by Booming Blade “know” they are affected by Booming Blade.
 This is up to DM discretion.
 Of course, players will know when they’re targeted by Booming Blade so long as the DM tells them or they understand the way the effect is described.

-How Do I Use Booming Blade in 5e?
+How to Use Booming Blade in 5e

 Here are a few ways to make the most of the Booming Blade cantrip: